hypermodeinc/modus/sdk/assemblyscript/examples/collections/README.md

 # Modus Collections Example

-This example demonstrates the capabilities of Hypermode collections feature.
+This example demonstrates the capabilities of Modus's collections feature.

 See [./assembly/index.ts](./assembly/index.ts) for the implementation.